woocommerce/pinterest-for-woocommerce/README.md

 ### Requirements

-Pinterest for WooCommerce requires recent versions of PHP (7.4 or newer) and WordPress and WooCommerce (recommend latest; support last two versions, aka L-2).
+Pinterest for WooCommerce requires recent versions of PHP (7.4 or newer), and WordPress and WooCommerce (we recommend the latest, and support the last two versions, a.k.a.
+L-2).

 See [pinterest-for-woocommerce.php](https://github.com/woocommerce/pinterest-for-woocommerce/blob/develop/pinterest-for-woocommerce.php) for current required versions.